 Priority 1.
-Urgent works that will prevent immediate closure of premises and/or address an immediate high risk to the health and safety of the occupants and/or remedy a serious breach of legislation.
+Urgent works that will prevent immediate closure of premises and/or address an immediate high risk to the health and safety of the occupar and/or remedy a serious breach of legislation.

 Priority 2.
 Essential work required within two years that will prevent serious deterioration of the fabric of the services and/or address a medium risk to the health and safety of the occupants and/or remedy a minor breach of the legislation.
 Priority 3 Desirable work required within 3 to 5 years that will prevent deterioration of the fabric or services and/or address a low risk to the health and safety of the occupants and/or a minor breach of the legislation.

-Non-operational assets include our investment portfolio of individual shops and offices, workshops and the Enterprise Centre.
-It does not include our ground lease portfolio.
-All priority 1 repairs are included in the planned maintenance programme and will be carried out as soon as possible subject to operational considerations.
+Comments ional assets include our investment portfolio of individual shops and offices, workshops and the Enterprise Centre.
+It does not include our ground lease Il priority 1 repairs are included in the planned maintenance programme and will be carried out as soon as possible subject to operational considerations. • present state up to the state reasonably required by the authority to deliver the service and/or meet statutory or contract obligations and maintain it at the standard".
+Spend on maintenance covers the total repair and maintenance programme (reactive and planned) including any associated fees for the work.
+It should also include any capital spending on repair and maintenance.